DJ3T/TaskFlow/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+This ensures all required Python packages (FastAPI, Uvicorn, SQLAlchemy) are installed.

 ### **3️⃣ Start the Application**
 #### **Option 1: Use the Python Script (All Platforms)**